robinrendle/robinrendle.com/_posts/2015-11-10-a-pointable-we.md

 title: A pointable we
 date: 2015-11-10 15:28:00 -08:00
 tags:
-- Craig Mod
+  - link
+extract:
-extract: All I know is the more I read digitally, the more this feeling — the strange joy of adding to the corpus6 and seeing where it takes us — grows inside me, and I can't be the only one to feel this.
+  All I know is the more I read digitally, the more this feeling — the strange joy of adding to the corpus6 and seeing where it takes us — grows inside me, and I can't be the only one to feel this.
 Adding to the corpus — making things pointable — has become habitual, and aspects of it are becoming more and more passive.
 These habits and expectations aren't going anywhere.
 update:
 link: http://craigmod.com/sputnik/pointable_01
 city: Plymouth
 country: UK
 Book:
   - A pointable we
-Author:
-- Craig Mod
 ---

 I keep returning to Craig Mod’s fervent, potent ideas on what it means to be a part of the web, both as a citizen and as a large publisher: